The Harris Poll

-The Harris Poll runs the longest-standing and largest data set on public opinion research on the coronavirus pandemic in the United States through its COVID-19 Tracker, a biweekly online survey of a nationally representative sample of American adults.
+The monthly Harvard–Harris Poll is a partnership between The Harris Poll, HarrisX, and Harvard University's Center for American Political Studies.

 History

-Louis Harris did polling for candidate John F. Kennedy in 1960, as head of the company Harris began in 1956, Louis Harris & Associates.
-Harris then began The Harris Poll in 1963, which is one of the longest-running surveys measuring public opinion in the U.S., with a history of advising leaders with their poll results during times of change such as John F. Kennedy and Ronald Reagan.
+Louis Harris did polling for candidate John F. Kennedy in 1960, as head of Louis Harris & Associates, the company he had launched in 1956.
+Harris then began The Harris Poll in 1963, which is one of the longest-running surveys measuring U.S. public opinion, with a history of advising leaders with their poll results during times of change such as John F. Kennedy and Ronald Reagan.

 Louis Harris & Associates was bought by Gannett, and then acquired by Gordon S. Black Corporation in 1996, which in 1997 became Harris Black International Ltd., which became a public company in 1999 called Harris Interactive.
 In the 21st century, it was owned by Nielsen beginning in 2014; then in 2017, Stagwell Group acquired The Harris Poll and the polling company, taking it private.
 The polling company was relaunched by the Stagwell Group as Harris Insights & Analytics.
 The Harris Poll has continued through the changes in corporate ownership, its name unchanged.

 Louis Harris formed the market research firm of Louis Harris & Associates in 1956.
 In 1960, Louis Harris & Associates became the first presidential pollster, working for the campaign of John F. Kennedy, who was elected U.S. president that year.
 The Harris Poll was begun by Louis Harris in 1963 to have a continuing measure of public opinion.
 In 1970, Harris acquired Humphrey Taylor's firm, where Humphrey was the leading strategist and pollster for the conservative party and for Margaret Thatcher in the UK.

 In January 1992 at age 70, Lou Harris retired from Louis Harris & Associates, owned by Gannett Corporation at that time, and formed his second company, LH Associates.

 His initial company, and The Harris Poll, was then acquired by Gordon S. Black Corporation in 1996, which in 1997 became Harris Black International Ltd., which became a public company in 1999 called Harris Interactive.
 In the 21st century, it was owned by Nielsen beginning in 2014; then in 2017, Stagwell Group acquired The Harris Poll and the polling company, taking it private.